 In addition to backyard birds, Canada has lost 40-60% of shorebirds, grassland birds and aerial insectivore populations (flying insect-eating birds) since 1970 according to the North American Bird Conservation Initiative (NABCI-Canada).
 These losses are occurring despite many current initiatives for the conservation of various species.
 Shorebirds (i.e., plovers, sandpipers, stilts) rely on vital coastal habitats, mud flats, beaches, and wetlands for breeding; yet these sensitive areas are susceptible to development and human disturbance.
 Even more alarming, grassland birds (i.e., meadowlarks, sparrows) are experiencing a 57% decline in their populations, and similarly to shorebirds, they rely exclusively on a niche habitat.
 In agricultural areas, farming or land conversions pose the largest threat to these birds, with intensifying agricultural demands and the associated issues such as run-off.
 Barrens, alvars, and grassland habitats of The Land Between represent final strongholds.
 The greatest decline in bird populations are associated with aerial insectivores (swifts, swallows and flycatchers) that roost and feed on insects, often found in agricultural areas; and where pesticide use is prevalent for insect control.
 Their current decline is as dramatic as the loss of birds of prey in the 1950s, when a chemical known as DDT was used as an agricultural pesticide which decimated populations and has since been banned.
 The decline of the insect population because of pesticides and development, coupled with the rapid and ongoing increase in residential, commercial, and industrial development, which removes habitat, the result is obvious; huge declines of bird populations.

-Additionally, humans have cats; domestic cats are non-native invasive species in North America, who decimate native bird populations.
+Additionally, human-kept cats create an additional and unnatural challenge for birds.
+Domestic cats are non-native invasive species in North America, who decimate native bird populations.
 Keeping cats inside can help save more than 200 million birds each year in Canada, according to Environment Canada.
-Domestic cats are responsible for injuring and killing up to 3.7 billion birds a year.
-Cats create an additional and unnatural challenge for birds.
-Stray or feral cats are largely to blame as well.
-They typically live in colonies; often taking out large quantities of birds in a single day.
+Across North America, domestic cats are responsible for injuring and killing up to 3.7 billion birds a year.
+Stray or feral cats are largely to blame as well: they typically live in colonies; often taking out large quantities of birds in a single day.
 Therefore, it is recommended that cat owners keep their pets indoors and away from native bird species.

 Finally, despite keeping habitats healthy, once a night light is introduced, the impacts to all living creatures, but especially birds are detrimental.
 Night lights, and especially LEDs will distract and tire out both insects and birds.
 Birds have eyes that are 10x as sensitive to light as humans.
 Birds navigate using stars and the recent prevalence of LED lighting mimics daylight, confusing all insects, bats, birds, plants…all wildlife in the vicinity.